-What happens to protein?
-Well, the amount of protein consumed goes down.
-There is certainly a baseline low level of protein turnover, but my point is that we do not start ramping up protein consumption.
+What happens to body protein?
+Well, the amount of protein your body turns over goes down.
+There is certainly a baseline low level of protein turnover, but my point is that we do not start ramping up internal protein consumption.
 We don’t start burning muscle, we start conserving muscle, because protein turnover is reduced, but not no, it is not zero.

 It further notes that you can get increase leucine flux with no change in urinary nitrogen excretion.
 This happens when amino acids are reincorporated into proteins.
 Researchers studied the effect of whole body protein breakdown with 7 days of fasting.
 Their conclusion was that “decreased whole body protein breakdown contributes significantly to the decreased nitrogen excretion observed with fasting in obese subjects”.
 There is a normal breakdown of muscle which is balanced by new muscle formation.
 This breakdown rate slows roughly 25% during fasting.